adi271001/NovaBotics/README.md

 - [x] Bot has all the answer to the FAQ's related to contest
 - [x] Bot has an about which introduces it to the participants
 - [x] Bot greets the participants
-- [ ] Participants can set reminders for daily post or revoke the reminder as per their wish
+- [x] Participants can set reminders for daily post or revoke the reminder as per their wish
-- [ ] The list of eligibe participants can be exported in .doc format for sharing or for further editing as per need
+- [x] The list of eligibe participants can be exported in .doc format for sharing or for further editing as per need
+- [ ] The participant can check

 - [ ]
-- [ ]
+- [x] The bot can check if a post was uploaded within the given time frame for the daily post
+- [x] If someone misses to post one day the participant will be marked as ineligible for rewards

 ---

-  about
   check_eligibility  eligible or not daily_check
   post